james-learns-to-code/python-http-echo-server/README.md

 ```
 Default port is 80

-To shutting down server, press Ctrl+C or shutdown instance.
+To shut down server, press Ctrl+C or shutdown instance.